-- Education Program for Mining Technicians Program: In order to support the Homecoming Employment Program, Sigma established a partnership between the Federal University of Vales do Jequitinhonha e Mucuri (Campus Janauba) and the Federal Institute of Education of Aracuai in January 2022, establishing the first program to train mining technicians in the region.
+- Education Program for Mining Technicians Program: In order to support the Homecoming Employment Program, Sigma established a partnership between the Federal University of Vales do Jequitinhonha e Mucuri (Campus Janauba) and the Federal Institute of Education of Araçuai in January 2022, establishing the first program to train mining technicians in the region.
 The educational program will be taught by ten teachers over a three-year period with a workload of approximately 1,200 hours.
 Sigma is proud to announce that as of the date of this MD&A, 40 persons local to the Jequitinhonha Valley region have enrolled in the program and are expected to graduate in 2024, after which the Company hopes they will join our operational team at the Project.
-Select courses covered in the program include: loader operation (theory and practice); operation of tractors (theory and practice); basic instrumentation and programmable logic controller operation; processing plant operation; industrial mechanical maintenance; industrial electrician; qualification in welding process; safety, health and environment; personal protection equipment; occupational risk management; safety at work (machines and equipment); control measures and preventative safety systems; silviculture (native seedling nursery): railings (barbed and smooth wire); operations and maintenance of chainsaws and log splitting; operations and maintenance of brush cutters; forestry (recovery of degraded and altered areas).
-This program advances the goals of UN SDGs #4 (Quality Education) and # 17 (Partnership for the Goals). - Zero Hunger Action Program: The Company remained dedicated to humanitarian relief action, continuing to deliver the previously pledged 7,200 food baskets per year, being 600 per month, commitment done during 2021 at the height of the Covid-19 pandemic for the vulnerable families in the Vale do Jequitinhonha region.
-During 2022, the Company delivered such 7,200 food baskets.
-For 2023, the Company aims to continue delivering 600 food baskets per month.
-This program advances the goals of UN SDGs #1 (No Poverty), #2 (Zero Hunger) and # 17 (Partnership for the Goals). - Being a Child Program: During the second quarter of 2023, the Company committed to a number of initiatives to help foster sustainable development in the Poço Dantas community, located relatively nearby the Project.
+Select courses covered in the program include: loader operation (theory and practice); operation of tractors (theory and practice); basic instrumentation and programmable logic controller operation; processing plant operation; industrial mechanical maintenance; industrial electrician; qualification in welding process; safety, health and environment; personal protection equipment; occupational risk management; safety at work (machines and equipment); control measures and preventative safety systems; silviculture (native seedling nursery); railings (barbed and smooth wire); operations and maintenance of chainsaws and log splitting; operations and maintenance of brush cutters; forestry (recovery of degraded and altered areas).
+This program advances the goals of UN SDGs #4 (Quality Education) and # 17 (Partnership for the Goals). - Being a Child Program: During the second quarter of 2023, the Company committed to a number of initiatives to help foster sustainable development in the Poço Dantas community, located relatively nearby the Project.
 Firstly, Sigma will help fund the renovation of the school in the community, benefiting approximately 30 local children as well as adults, as an adult literacy course is expected to be offered.
 Additionally, Sigma will help fund the construction of a bridge that connects the Poço Dantas community to Araçuaí and Itinga, which will provide improved access to education and health facilities.
 Lastly, Sigma will help fund a covering for the outside sport courts, which will help foster the practice of sports and community building in the area.
 Sigma also expects to implement after-school programs at this facility.
+The renovation of the school and the covering for the outside sports court are already ongoing and both are expected to be completed in the middle of December 2023.